View all posts in this series

 Easy choices equal hard life, hard choices equal easy life

-I heard this saying once that "easy choices equal hard life, hard choices equal easy life.
+I heard this saying once "Easy choices equal hard life, hard choices equal easy life."
 It's counterintuitive, but it's mostly true.

 A whole bunch of things happened during this time which continued to prove challenging.
 The name for this, as time has taught me, is life.